 3/4 pound uncooked lasagna noodles

 3 cups low-fat mozzarella cheese, shredded

 Preheat the oven to 325 F. Cover a 9-by-13 pan lightly with cooking spray.

-Location a 1/2 –cup of sauce in the bottom of the pan you ready earlier.
+Place a 1/2 –cup of sauce in the bottom of the pan you prepared earlier.
 Cover the sauce with a layer of lasagna noodles (uncooked).
 Then add 1/3 of the remaining sauce, 1/3 cup of cottage cheese, and 1 cup of mozzarella cheese.
-Continue building layers in that style until all of the ingredients have been used.
-Cover the pan with aluminum foil and location it in the preheated oven.
+Continue building layers in that fashion until all of the ingredients have been used.
+Cover the pan with aluminum foil and place it in the preheated oven.
 Bake for 80 minutes, or until the noodles are soft and the top layer of cheese has been lightly browned.
 Serve immediately.